Prince Gallitzin State Park: Establishment of the park

 Establishing a park near Patton was first discussed during the Great Depression of the 1930s.
-The National Park Service discussed plans for opening a Recreation Demonstration Area just to the east of Patton on Beaverdam Run.
+The National Park Service discussed plans for opening a Recreation Demonstration Area just to the east of Patton on Beaverdam Run, a tributary of Clearfield Creek.
 The project was proposed and approved but was never put into place.

 The subject of building a park came up again in 1955.
 The Patton Chamber of Commerce proposed building a dam in the Killbuck area.
 They met with Maurice K. Goddard who was at the time the secretary of the Pennsylvania Department of Forests and Waters, a forerunner to the Pennsylvania Department of Conservation and Natural Resources.
 The idea was approved and on April 4, 1957, Governor George M. Leader announced plans for the construction of the park.
 The park was funded by monies gained from oil and natural gas leases.
 Central to the park plans was the building of Glendale Dam and the formation of Glendale Lake.
 Groundbreaking at the park was held on May 3, 1958, and the lake began to fill on December 2, 1960.
 The park was finally dedicated on May 29, 1965, by Governor William Scranton.